 About The Railway Children:

 “Heartbreak Productions are bringing to life the classic family story of The Railway Children.
 “Attention passengers!
 We are sorry to announce that all services out of Giggleswick Station are delayed!
 Gather around Bobbie, Peter and Phyllis on Platform One.
 They’ll pass the time by sharing the classic tale of The Railway Children.

 Living by the railway line, the children spend quite a bit of time watching the trains and making some unexpected friendships.
-There is the old gentleman who regularly takes the 9.15 train and helps them solve the mystery of what happened to their father, and the Russian immigrant who teaches them that compassion and understanding cross all boundaries.
+There is the old gentleman who regularly takes the 9.15 train and helps them solve the mystery of what happened to their father.
+Plus the Russian immigrant who teaches them that compassion and understanding cross all boundaries.
 All aboard!
 Full steam ahead!
-Find your travel companions and take your seats (bring your seats actually, and a picnic) for Heartbreak Productions’ outdoor adaptation of The Railway Children, a classic children’s tale by Edith Nesbit.”
+Find your travel companions and take your seats.
+(Bring your seats actually, and a picnic)!
+Heartbreak Productions’ outdoor adaptation of The Railway Children, a classic children’s tale by Edith Nesbit.”

-As mentioned above, you can choose to bring your own chairs and a picnic, or you can order one as part go out package to enjoy during the performance.
+As mentioned above, you can choose to bring your own chairs and a picnic.
+You can also order one as part go out package to enjoy during the performance.
 Each picnic is £8.95 and includes 1x Fentimans traditional drink, salad pots, vegetarian tartlets, filled roll (v), gourmet crisps and a delicious slice of cake.
 Picnics must be ordered in advance, for collection on the night.
 Bring your own picnic blanket though, won’t you!

-If The Railway Children isn’t your thing, there’s plenty more performances to choose from.
+If The Railway Children isn’t your thing, there’s plenty more Open Air Theatre At Ordsall Hall performances to choose from.
 Here’s the schedule for the remaining shows:

 You can read more about them all and book your tickets here.